 While this certification provides a maximum level of VOCs (500 μg/m3), some polyurethane foam products can be as low as 72 μg/m3, which would be an acceptable level for many people.

 I actually prefer polyurethane over natural latex which I explain in my posts on beds.

 What Else is Regulated by CertiPUR?

 This originally certified that foam is made without PBDE flame retardants (even when those were already banned).

-Later they added that they are also made without TDCPP or TCEP (Tris) when those starting being removed from most foam.
+Later they added that they are also made without TDCPP or TCEP (Tris) when those started being removed from most foam.